Air France to cut 5,000 jobs

 Air France-KLM and Europe’s other older carriers have been confronting losses in short-haul operations as the continent’s economy has taken a battering.

-The Franco-Dutch group unveiled a three-year plan in January to reduce debt and operating costs by 2 billion euros in an effort to break even in 2014.
+The Franco-Dutch group unveiled a three-year plan in January to reduce debt and operating costs by 2 billion euros ($2.5 billion) in an effort to break even in 2014.

-Air France-KLM, which has a combined 103,000 workers, says labour contracts stop it heading off competition from low-cost carriers, including Britain’s easyJet (EZJ.L).
+Air France-KLM, which has a combined 103,000 workers, says labor contracts stop it heading off competition from low-cost carriers, including Britain’s easyJet (EZJ.L).

 Meanwhile, airlines expect any benefit from falling oil prices to be wiped out by Europe’s worsening economic prospects.